Azsu-rae/AutoRent/README.txt

 +-> .
 Check Parser for consistency (also check for empty vs real errors)

 +-> use dependency injection or singleton pattern properly.
-Also Factory/registry for Records

 +-> check back parseSelectedRow (Grid:56)